biati-digital/alfred-calculate-anything/README.md

 Please check the translations section to see if a translation to your language is available. **Default is en_EN**

 ## Currency

 You can use natural language or type a few characters and that's all, for example:

 ```
+- 100 euros to dollars
+- 100 euros in dollars
+- 100 euros a dolares (you can also write it in your own language)
 - 100 usd to mxn
 - 100€ to $
 - 100 usd in mxn
-- 100 euros to dollars
+- 100 usd yen
-- 100 euros a dolares (you can also write it in your own language)
+- 100usd eur
 - 100eur (If no target the currency will be converted to the base currency that you configured)
 ```